rcortese/file-mover/README.md

   ```bash
   docker logs <container-id-or-name>
   ```
+- The application uses Python logging to report actions and errors.

 - **No files are being moved:** Ensure the `source_folder` and `destination_folder` paths are correctly set and that the container has appropriate permissions to access these directories.
 - **Errors during build:** Verify that Docker and Docker Compose are correctly installed and up to date.